revolist/revogrid-docs/gantt/javascript-gantt-large-datasets.md

 First, the browser must render and update an editable task table and a time-scaled chart.
 RevoGrid addresses the task-table side with row and column viewport virtualization, so the full dataset is not mounted as DOM cells.

 Second, the scheduling engine must calculate dates, dependencies, constraints, progress, warnings, and resources.
-The checked-in RevoGantt benchmark suite includes two explicit workloads:
+The checked-in RevoGrid Gantt benchmark suite includes two explicit workloads:

 | Benchmark case | Included work |
 | --- | --- |